Joseph Henry Mills Jr. was born in 1895 in Fayette County, PA, the son of Joseph Henry and Flora (Minerd) Mills Sr.

-They had two sons -- James "Robert" Mills and Joseph William Mills.
+They produced a family of two sons -- James "Robert" Mills and Joseph William Mills.

-During World War I, Joseph served in the United States Army as a soldier or, in jargon of the day, a "doughboy."
-A full length photograph of him in uniform is seen at right.
+During World War I, Joseph served as a private with the U.S. Army, assigned to the 47th Infantry, Company I. Using the jargon of the day, he was a "doughboy."
+A full length photograph of him in uniform is seen here.
 (Click to see the list of all known Minerd-Minard-Miner-Minor cousins who served in the U.S. armed forces during World War I.)